wallaceer/wp-import-msword/readme.txt

 - 1. all content is inserted in the post content
 - 2. the content is splitted in two subcontent inserted in nuto_parte_1 and nuto_parte_2 if theyr exists and are mapped into the json writed in ACF fields configuration section

-9. Show Info/Error
+9. Show only errors

-10. Show only errors
+10. Send report Email

-11. Email to send import log
+11. Email address for report